mnlipp/jdrupes-httpcodec/overview.md

 to be encoded contains the confirmation of a protocol switch, it uses the {@link java.util.ServiceLoader} to find an appropriate protocol provider.
-Protocol providers must be derived from {@link org.jdrupes.httpcodec.plugin.ProtocolProvider}.
-Whether a protocol provider supports a given protocol can be checked with the method {@link org.jdrupes.httpcodec.plugin.ProtocolProvider#supportsProtocol}.
+Protocol providers must be derived from {@link org.jdrupes.httpcodec.plugin.UpgradeProvider}.
+Whether a protocol provider supports a given protocol can be checked with the method {@link org.jdrupes.httpcodec.plugin.UpgradeProvider#supportsProtocol}.
 The library contains by default the
 {@link org.jdrupes.httpcodec.protocols.websocket.WsProtocolProvider},
 the probably best known use case for an HTTP protocol upgrade.